NSSL Research: Hail

 NSSL scientists are developing algorithms that will produce estimates of whether the precipitation is falling in liquid or frozen form, or if the precipitation is reaching the ground.
 NSSL's Hydrometeor Classification Algorithm (HCA) uses dual-polarization technology to automatically sort between ten types of radar echoes including big raindrops and hail.
 This helps the forecaster quickly assess the precipitation event and better forecast how much will fall.

-The mostly student-run NSSL/CIMMS Severe Hazards Analysis and Verification Experiment (SHAVE) collects hail, wind damage and flash flooding reports through phone surveys each summer.
-SHAVE reports, when combined with the voluntary reports collected by the NWS, creates a unique and comprehensive database of severe and non-severe weather events and enhances climatological information about severe storm threats in the U.S.
+The mostly student-run NSSL/CIMMS Severe Hazards Analysis and Verification Experiment (SHAVE) collected hail, wind damage and flash flooding reports through phone surveys each summer from 2006 to 2015.
+SHAVE reports, when combined with the voluntary reports collected by the NWS, created a unique and comprehensive database of severe and non-severe weather events and enhanced climatological information about severe storm threats in the U.S.

 NSSL's On-Demand web-based tool helps confirm when and where severe weather occurred by mapping circulations or hail detected by radar on Google Earth satellite images.
 NWS forecasters can quickly review warnings and check their accuracy with this system.
 Emergency responders and damage surveyors have also used On-Demand to produce high-resolution street maps of affected areas, so they can more effectively begin rescue and recovery efforts and damage assessments.

 The NSSL Field Observing Facilities and Support group (FOFS) has built a special balloon-borne instrument called a Particle Imager, designed to capture high-definition images of water and ice particles as it is launched into, and rises up through, a thunderstorm.
 The instrument is flown as part of a “train” of other instruments connected one after another to a balloon.
 These other instruments measure electrical field strength and direction, and other important atmospheric variables such as temperature, dewpoint, pressure and winds.
 Data from these systems helps researchers understand the relationships between the many macro and microphysical properties in thunderstorms.